davis-hoover/ocpi.osp.hitech-global/guide/zrf8_48dr/OpenCPI_htg_zrf8_OSP_Developers_Guide.rst

    - Reset(s)

-   - An AXI Master interface - Memory mapping must match with that defined in ``HdlZynq.h``
+   - An AXI Master interface - Memory mapping must match with that defined in ``HdlZynq.hh``

 - The product of this section is the PS core IP HDL primitive that supports the Control Plane.